 I’ve experimented with Moscow Mules on the blog here before, with this awesome Cherry Limeade Moscow Mule recipe earlier this year.
 But, it’s fall, and the holidays feel very near, so I wanted to update my beloved Mule for the season.
 The cranberry accents pair perfectly with the traditional ginger beer and lime components of this drink, and would make an EXCELLENT addition to your Thanksgiving menu.

 Let me know if you plan to make this cranberry moscow mule cocktail for your friends and family this Thanksgiving!
+You might also like my Cranberry Mimosa, or this awesome Raspberry Moscow Mule!
 And if you have any tips (other than cooking and drinking) to cope with the “noisy guys” in your life, I’d love to hear that, too.

 Need copper mugs?
 Buy my favorite here.